LennaHammer/English/EVP/out/words_adjective.md

 ## 671. sandy ## adjective
 /ˈsænd.i/
 [B1]covered with or containing sand
-- a sandy beach
+- a sandy `beach`

 ## 672. satisfied ## adjective
 /ˈsæt̬.ɪsˌfɑɪd/ PLEASED
 [B1]pleased because you have got what you wanted, or because something has happened in the way that you wanted
 - Some people are never satisfied!
 - a satisfied smile
-- Are you satisfied with the new arrangement?
+- Are you satisfied `with` the new arrangement?

 ## 673. scared ## adjective
 /skeəd/
 [B1]frightened or worried
-- He's scared of spiders.
+- He's scared `of` spiders.
-- He's scared to tell her what really happened.
+- He's scared `to` tell her what really happened.
-- I was scared (that) you might not be there.
+- I was scared `(that)` you might not be there.
-- I was scared stiff.
+- I was scared `stiff`.
 - She had a scared look on her face.

 ## 674. scary ## adjective
 /ˈskeə.ri/
 [B1]frightening
-- a scary movie/story
+- a scary `movie/story`

 ## 675. scientific ## adjective
 /ˌsɑɪ.ənˈtɪf.ɪk/
 [B1]relating to science, or using the organized methods of science
-- a scientific discovery/experiment/theory
+- a scientific `discovery/experiment/theory`
-- scientific evidence/research
+- scientific `evidence/research`
-- The project has attracted considerable criticism from the scientific community.
+- The project has attracted considerable criticism from `the` scientific `community`.

 ## 676. second-hand ## adjective ; adverb
 /ˌsek.əndˈhænd/
 [B1]If something is second-hand, someone else owned or used it before you.
-- second-hand books/clothes
+- second-hand `books/clothes`
 - She buys a lot of clothes second-hand.

 ## 677. secondary ## adjective [always before noun]
 /ˈsek.ənˌder.i/
 [B1]relating to the education of children approximately between the ages of 12 and 18 years old
-- secondary education
+- secondary `education`

 ## 678. secret ## adjective
 /ˈsiː.krət/
 [B1]If something is secret, other people are not allowed to know about it.
 - The President escaped through a secret passage underneath the parliament building.
-- This is top secret information.
+- This is `top` secret information.
-- Do you think we'll manage to keep the surprise party secret from Mom until her birthday?
+- Do you think we'll manage to `keep` the surprise party secret from Mom until her birthday?

 ## 679. self-service ## adjective
 /ˌselfˈsɜr.vɪs/